SAP-samples/teched2024-DA180/exercises/ex23/README.md

 37. The story now accesses data from the new source.
 The filter for revenue per product is set to 2022.
 As there is no data available for this year, now data is displayed.
 We will modify the story in the next steps.
 <br>![](images/00_00_0036.png)

-38. Select the chart ***Revenue per Product in 2022*** and remove the filter set for ***Transaction Date***.
+38. Select the chart ***Revenue per Product*** and remove the filter set for ***Transaction Date***.
 <br>![](images/00_00_0037.png)

-40. The revenue per product is displayed.
-Please note that the visible products depend on the permissions you defined in [exercise 21](../ex21/README.md).
+39. The revenue per product is displayed.
 <br>![](images/00_00_0038.png)

-41. We would like to receive a daily summary of recent sales of juices from the past few days.
+40. We would like to receive a daily summary of recent sales of juices from the past few days.
 Drill down on the transaction date until it is based on days (click twice on the ***Drill Down*** button).
 <br>![](images/00_00_0039.png)

-42. Save the story.
+41. Save the story.
 You are asked if you want to remove the unused model, select ***Remove data source***.

-43. Your final report dynamically displays the most recent beverage sales, allowing you to analyze the changes in revenue from sold juices over the past few days.
+42. Your final report dynamically displays the most recent beverage sales, allowing you to analyze the changes in revenue from sold juices over the past few days.
 <br>![](images/00_00_0043.png)